Now that we’re heading into Spring, holiday planning season is upon us.

 If you’re planning a family holiday, there’s lots of things to consider.
 Where do you go, how do you get there, how much does it cost and what is there to keep the kids entertained whilst away.

-You may consider whether you want a ground floor room or apartment, and a balcony or a space where you can relax when the kids are in bed.
+You may consider whether you want a ground floor room or apartment.
+Perhaps whether you want a balcony or a space where you can relax when the kids are in bed.

 But things can go wrong.
 When you get to your accommodation you may find that the window opens wide and there’s a sheer drop on the other side.

-So naturally you tell your child not to go near the open window, or you make sure that it’s locked and shut.
+So you tell your child not to go near the open window, or you make sure the window is locked and shut.
 But we all know that it takes just seconds for accidents to happen.

-In August last year a toddler fell from a second floor hotel window in Blackpool, suffering a fractured skull.
+In August last year a toddler fell from a second floor hotel window in Blackpool and suffered a fractured skull.
 Just two weeks earlier a five year old boy fell to his death from a hotel window in Malaysia.

 Their parents were in the room, but the children were doing what they do best, being inquisitive and adventurous.